emcdo411/ai-agent-mastery-20days/Week4_Autonomous_Strategic_Agents/Day25/lesson.md

 POLICY:
 - Cite filenames/paths from repo metadata.
-- If evidence is missing, add it to notes & lower confidence.
+- If evidence is missing, note it and reduce confidence.
 ```

 ---